 Extra Tax Paperwork

 Depending on how much interest income you have, including your income from a certificate of deposit, you might have a little extra paperwork to fill out at tax time.
-If you have more than $1,500 in interest income during the year, you're required to complete Schedule B and attach it to your tax return.
-Schedule B lists each source of interest income during the year, but it won't increase your tax bill.
+If you have more than $1,500 in interest income during the year or various other criteria apply, like if you had an account overseas, you're required to complete Schedule B and attach it to your tax return.
+Schedule B lists each source of interest income during the year, but it won't on its own increase your tax bill over what you'd normally be required to pay for those interest payments.